California slaying victims are mom, 2 kids and another woman

-The four people killed last week in a quiet Northern California neighborhood include a woman and her two children, authorities said Sunday.
+The four people killed last week in a quiet Northern California neighborhood include a woman and her two children, authorities said.

-The victims are Angelique Vasquez, 45; her daughter, Mia Vasquez, 14; her son, Alvin Vasquez, 11; and Ashley Coleman, 21, according to the Sacramento County coroner's office.
+The victims are Angelique Vasquez, 45; her daughter, Mia Vasquez, 14; her son, Alvin Vasquez, 11; and Ashley Coleman, 21, according to the Sacramento County coroner's office Sunday.

 Detectives did not immediately know what relationship Coleman had to the Vasquez family, Sacramento Officer Matthew McPhail said.

+Alvin Vasquez loved basketball and was a fifth-grader who had recently transferred from John Cabrillo Elementary School to Sutterville Elementary School.
+His sister Mia Vasquez was a goalie on her school's soccer team.
+She was an eighth-grader at Sam Brannan Middle School.

+Grief counselors will be at the three schools on Monday to help children deal with the loss, officials said.

 Police found the victims Thursday when they broke into a single-story home in Sacramento after a relative reported that something might be wrong.
-Investigators were still processing the scene and treating the entire house as evidence, McPhail said.
+Investigators treated the entire house as evidence, McPhail said.

 Authorities arrested Salvador Vasquez-Oliva, 56, on suspicion of homicide after finding him in San Francisco, about 90 miles (145 kilometers) away from the killings.
 They have not named a motive or said what relationship he has to the dead.
 Police have not said when or how the victims were killed.

+"She didn't really talk about him, at least not to me," she said Friday.
+"I know they had problems like any relationship but never heard any stories of physical abuse."

+Vasquez-Oliva also worked for the Employment Development Department, which administers the state's unemployment checks.
+Agency officials said Vasquez-Oliva had worked as an office technician since 2014.

-Sgt.
-Bryce Heinlein said Thursday that the killings don't appear to be random.
+The killings don't appear to be random, Sgt.
+Bryce Heinlein said Thursday.

 It was not immediately known if Vasquez-Oliva has an attorney.
 He was being held in the Sacramento County Jail, Heinlein said.